 If needed, a medical provider may refer you to one of our speech~language pathologists for a videostroboscopy or fiber-optic endoscopic evaluation of swallowing (FEES), which are more detailed examinations of the throat and voice box area that help to identify both physical and functional changes that may not be appreciated upon fiber-optic laryngoscopy.

 Based on the results of these tests, you may be recommended to continue following up with our speech~language pathologists for either speech or swallow therapy, which is customized to your specific needs.

-Our providers also offer SPEAK OUT!® voice and swallow therapy, which is a program developed for patients with Parkinson’s disease.
+Our providers also offer SPEAK OUT!® voice and swallow therapy and The LOUD Crowd® exercise group, which is a two-part program developed for patients with Parkinson’s disease.